With any redesign, it's difficult to separate fad from design that will last. Read our four essentials to creating a classic kitchen.

 A backsplash is an important design detail that can set the tone for the overall style.
 For classic design, be aware of the material and shape you select.
 White subway tile is an effortless option since it goes with everything.
 If you want variety, marble tile or hexagonal shapes are another sophisticated selection.
 For longevity, try to avoid anything too trendy like glass tile or Moroccan motifs, unless it fits your architectural style.

 Last but not least, lighting is where you can provide a real style statement to your kitchen.
-For a timeless look, the lantern is a stylish option.
+For a timeless look, lantern pendants are a stylish option.
 Lanterns can be found in a variety of finishes, sizes, and price points.
 A common mistake is choosing the wrong size and placement (height as well as spacing in the room).
 Consult with a professional so that your lighting can serve a functional purpose but also be a wow factor in your kitchen.
 For more pointers on lighting specifically, see our designers’ complete guide to lighting your home.

 For a thorough guide to kitchen renovations, see our designers’ tips.